creepoff1/assigment/Test_Plan_Assignment.md

 	panic("implement me")
 }
 ```
-## 10. Generating code when implementing an interface with methods that return data without specifying arguments.
+## 10. Generating code for an interface where the methods return data without declaring arguments
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main